sirJiggles/enabler/Readme.md

 - A ticket has been blocked for too long ✅
 - Someone has no tickets in progress ✅
 - A ticket is in progress for a long time ✅
-- Someone is not working on an item from the top of the backlog
+- Someone is working on an issue that is lower in priority than an unassigned higher priority issue

 From GIT: